MasterMNB/icarus-dedicated-server/README.md

 ```

 ### Config
-Under the data volume in the file:
+Under the data volume in the file (gets overwritten from the environment variables) are the settings stored:
 Saved\Config\WindowsServer\ServerSettings.ini
+To change launch parameters you can set your own environment variable "STARTUP", look into the Dockerfile for the default value.
-More Infos to configure:
+More Infos how to configure:
 https://github.com/RocketWerkz/IcarusDedicatedServer/wiki/Server-Config-&-Launch-Parameters